George Floyd protests in Oklahoma: Broken Arrow

 On June 6, around 1,000 demonstrators marched from Central Park down Main Street and back to support Black Lives Matter and George Floyd.
 Before marching from Central Park, they held a moment of silence for eight minutes and forty-six seconds to honor Floyd's memory.

 Edmond

 On June 6, a crowd of peaceful protesters demonstrated in front of the Edmond Police Department and marched through the streets to protest the murder of George Floyd.
 They also protested the death of teenager Isaiah Lewis, who had been killed by Edmond police officers a year prior.

 Enid

 A few dozen protesters peacefully demonstrated on Tuesday, June 2, by marching to the courthouse square at noon, chanting and waving signs for about an hour.
 Before the protesters dispersed, a city councilman appeared and invited them to attend that evening's city council meeting and speak during the public comment time.
+Another protest was held on June 7, this one drawing about 100 protesters.